mendix/docs/content/en/docs/refguide/modeling/menus/view-menu/project-explorer/modules/configure-add-on-and-solution-modules.md

 You can mark a standard module (app module) as an add-on or solution module at any time, but we recommend to do so right-away when you start developing.

 All content of add-on and solution modules is set to be hidden from consumers (has IP protection enabled) by default.
 You can then decide what parts of the module you would like to make usable, if any.
-For example, you can allow consumers to see how one of the microflows is configured or allow them to use certain entities and attributes.
+For example, you can allow consumers to use certain entities and attributes.

 ### 2.1 Changing Export Level of a Document/Element

 Documents and some elements in the add-on and solution modules have the **Export level** property.
-This property defines whether the consumers will be able to see the contents of the document/element and use it.
+This property defines whether the consumers will be able to use a certain document/element in their app.
 For more information on what documents and elements are supported for add-on and solution modules, see the [Supported Documents](#supported-documents) section below.

 The **Export level** has two values:

 * **Hidden** – the document/element content is hidden from a consumer; for example, microflow's implementation can be hidden
-* **Usable** – consumers can see the content of the document/element; for example, you can mark some entities and their attributes as usable
+* **Usable** – consumers are able to use the document/element in their apps; for example, you can mark some entities and their attributes as usable

 To change the **Export level** and mark documents/elements as **Usable**, do the following: